An ambitious US plan to confront China's tech dominance with ramifications in Geneva

 The "T-12"

 One of the central ideas advanced by the Schmidt-Cohen group is the creation of an alliance of “techno-democracies” regrouped in a new multilateral forum called the T-12.
 It has the backing of Secretary of State Blinken and National Security Advisor Jake Sullivan.
 The “techno-democracies” concept was first exposed in a Foreign Affairs essay last November by Cohen and Richard Fontaine, the CEO of the Center for a New American Security.
 Kurt Campbell, CNAS’s co-founder, is now head of the Indo-Pacific directorate at the NSC.
-Tony Blinken used the language during the first day of his confirmation hearing.
+Tony Blinken used elements of language from the paper during the first day of his confirmation hearing.

 The T-12 is described as a “new plurilateral coalition of ‘techno-democracies’ to strengthen cooperation among like-minded countries; promote collective norms and values around the use of emerging technologies; and protect and preserve key areas of competitive technological advantage.
 To be most effective, the T-12 would be an international grouping, not a new, secretariat-laden international organization or an alliance with a mutual defense agreement.
 Rather, it would bring together key countries to coordinate responses to the types of technological questions that threaten the existing world order.
 A shortlist of countries that meet these criteria would include such members as the United States, Japan, Germany, France, Britain and Canada, the Netherlands, South Korea, Finland, and Sweden.
 India, Israel, and Australia are also logical candidates.”